top of page

 Final Thoughts

-If you’re installing a foam pan and you want it to work like it’s supposed to work, you’ve got to give it a fair base.
+If you’re installing a foam pan and want it to perform as intended, you’ve got to give it a solid foundation.
 I don’t care what brand pan you’re using.
-If the subfloor is crowned, sloped, or just generally doing its own thing, the pan will follow it.
+If the subfloor is crowned, sloped, or otherwise irregular, the pan will follow it.
 That’s how you end up with water running away from the drain and a shower that never feels right.

 The good news is this isn’t complicated.
 It’s just detailed.